ibm-cloud-docs/cli/plugins/projects/projects-cli.md

     "created_at" : "2023-02-22T19:51:23.253Z",
     "definition" : {
       "name" : "account-stage",
-      "description" : "Stage account configuration.
+      "description" : "The stage account configuration.
 The stage account hosts test environments prestage, performance, stage.
-This configuration configures services common to all these environments and regions.
-It is a terraform_template type of configuration that points to a Github repo hosting the terraform modules that can be deployed by a Schematics Workspace."
+This configuration configures services that are common to all these environments and regions.
+It's a `terraform_template` type of configuration that points to a GitHub repository that hosts the terraform modules that a Schematics workspace can deploy."
     },
     "href" : "https://projects.api.cloud.ibm.com/v1/projects/cfbf9050-ab8e-ac97-b01b-ab5af830be8a/configs/4a1d4ba2-54ba-43a7-975a-d82b5a7612d1",
     "is_draft" : true,